1388 - Origins of the Inn

 2011 - New Bridge

-The new bridge connecting Hall and 10 South Square was completed and the Bridge Bar for Members was opened.
+The new bridge connecting Hall and 10 South Square was completed and opened to Members, including The Bridge Bar, providing a relaxed setting for Members to enjoy food and drinks within.